 Residential Inpatient Treatment (Level III)

 Residential inpatient treatment entails detoxification, or medically managed withdrawal from one or more substances, followed ideally by a minimum of 28 days of 24/7 care within a rehab facility (what’s also known as “short-term residential treatment”).
 This third level of care (at least 28 days of inpatient treatment) is the gold standard baseline for addiction treatment, on the basis of Treatment Outcome Studies (TOP’s) that show a direct correlation between the length and intensity of residential treatment and positive recovery outcomes.
-One TOP found, for example, that relapse rates dramatically decreased after 13 weeks of residential inpatient treatment (also known as “long-term residential treatment”).
+One TOP found, for example, that relapse rates dramatically decreased after 13 weeks of residential inpatient treatment (also known as “long-term rehab”).

 Residential inpatient treatment is the best recovery entry point for individuals “with overwhelming substance use problems who lack sufficient motivation or social supports to stay abstinent on their own but do not meet clinical criteria for hospitalization,” according to a SAMHSA guide for clinicians.
 (This description characterizes a big proportion of those seeking drug or alcohol treatment.)